William Alexander, Lord Stirling: Earldom of Stirling

 Legal opinion was that this was a "Scottish heir" problem, so the title right was solved.
 This might have been unopposed, as indisputable peerage, except there was a catch.
 The two sponsors, Archibald Campbell, 3rd Duke of Argyll, and John Stuart, 3rd Earl of Bute, encouraged William Alexander through representatives to seek the title.
 The goal was vast land holdings in America that the holder of the title was to enjoy.
 The sponsors were to receive money and land if William was successful.
 With this in mind, William decided to petition the House of Lords.
-A friend and professional agent in Scotland, Andrew Stuart, wrote and advised William not to petition the House of Lords.
+A friend and professional agent in Scotland, Andrew Stuart, wrote and advised William Alexander not to petition the House of Lords.
 He felt that the right of indisputable peerage demanded that William just claim the titles as others had done.
 His opinion was that others lay similar claims to titles so he would not be opposed.
-It is possible William did not want to commit a crime, or be found out, and if the House of Lords advanced his claim it would be forever legal.
-One problem was that to prove his claim in court, two old men were called upon to testify that William did in fact descend from the first Earl through his uncle named John Alexander.
-This might have been persuasive in a Scottish court but might be considered dubious in England.
+It is possible Alexander did not want to commit a crime, or be found out, and if the House of Lords advanced his claim it would be forever lawful.
+One problem was that to prove his claim in court, two old men were called upon to testify that William Alexander did in fact descend from the first Earl through his uncle named John Alexander.
+This might have been persuasive in a Scottish court, but might be considered dubious in England.

-He inherited a large fortune from his father, dabbled in mining and agriculture, and lived a life filled with the trappings befitting a Scottish lord.
+Alexander inherited a large fortune from his father, dabbled in mining and agriculture, and lived a life filled with the trappings befitting a Scottish lord.
 This was an expensive lifestyle, and he eventually went into debt to finance it.
-He began building his grand estate in the Basking Ridge section of Bernards Township, New Jersey, and upon its completion, sold his home in New York and moved there.
+He began building a grand estate in the Basking Ridge section of Bernards Township, New Jersey, and upon its completion, sold his house in New York and moved there.
 George Washington was a guest there on several occasions during the revolution and gave away Alexander's daughter at her wedding.
 In 1767, the Royal Society of Arts awarded Alexander a gold medal for accepting the society's challenge to establish viticulture and wine making in the North American colonies by cultivating 2,100 grape (V. vinifera) vines on his New Jersey estate.
 Alexander was elected to the American Philosophical Society in 1770.